 Award: BEST ON A BUDGET

-The BenQ GW2480 comes in at a budget-friendly price while offering a feature set in line with higher-priced competitors, including integrated sensors that detect ambient light and adjust the screen’s brightness accordingly.
+The BenQ GW2480 comes in at a budget-friendly price while offering a feature set in line with higher-priced competitors, including integrated sensors that detect ambient light and adjust the screen’s brightness accordingly to complement scenes.
 This display also boasts an ultra-slim side bezel, for immersion, and a highly useful cable management system.
 If you are looking for an easy wall-mount, this screen does come with VESA mounts, which are handy.